PcComponentes/lexicographic-ranking/README.md

 FixedEndPosition    // Leaves a fixed amount of spaces before the second input DynamicMidPosition  // Leaves the same space before and after the result
 ```
-To create a custom one extend from Position.
+To create a custom one implement Position.